Neighborhood Ambassadors

 Chuck Hoskins

-Treasurer & Waterways Program Mgr.
+Waterways Mgr.

 Prior to moving South, Chuck was exposed to history in an area rich with Revolutionary War sites.
 Chuck credits his neighbor, Wayne Waldrip, for expanding his interests to Civil War history, Smyrna’s recycling program and participation in the Chattahoochee Riverkeeper Neighborhood Water Watch Program.
 Chuck is Treasurer and Waterways Program Manager for The River Line Historic Area, He submits monthly water samples collected from Nickajack Creek to the Riverkeeper for analysis, enjoys exploring local trails and is inspired to help preserve nature for future generations.